 - A new mole or other spot on the skin, or one that changes in size, shape, or color

-More information on common symptoms for specific cancers can be found in the section, “What are cancers in young adults?”
-Other symptoms are also possible, depending on the type of cancer.
+More information on common symptoms for specific cancers can be found in the section, Cancers That Develop in Young Adults Other symptoms are also possible, depending on the type of cancer.

 Many of these symptoms are much more likely to be caused by something other than cancer.
 Still, if you have any of these symptoms – especially if they don’t go away or they get worse – see a doctor.